HealthResearchAuthority/rsp-iras-performance-tests/README.md

 <img src="https://github.com/HealthResearchAuthority/rsp-iras-performance-tests/blob/main/src/resources/images/customMetric.png" alt="Custom Metric" width="800" height="200">

+Metric types - Trend, Counter, Gauge, Rates - brief desc of each + recommend only using Trend For more information on Metrics see the official k6 documentation [here](https://grafana.com/docs/k6/latest/using-k6/metrics/)

 ### Defining Options

 Next, you define the options for your test, such as the number of virtual users (VUs),